VardanKaramyan/movies-project/README.md

 ## Getting Started
 To run the application locally:
 1. Clone this repository.
-2. Install dependencies using `pnpm install`.
+2. From your root dyrectory Install dependencies using `pnpm --filter movies install`.
-3. Run the development server using `pnpm dev`.
+3. Run the development server using `pnpm --filter movies dev`.